stitcombe/py-poetry/README.md

-# py-poetry
+# Python + Poetry

-An opinionated python `poetry` template for GitHub Codespaces!
+An opinionated template to scaffold a project quickly 🚀

 ## Features